Aermotor Company Chicago, Illinois

 hoppers.
 The photos above are before and after restoration.
 Restoration

-by (John Davis).
+by (John Davis). ______________________________________________________________________

-Illinois.
-When my dad got this engine it was a basket case, everything was apart.
-As you can tell it has been
+1910 International Victor 2hp manufactured by International Harvester Chicago, Illinois.
+When my father got this engine it was a basket case, everything was apart.
+As you can tell it has been re-assembled and completely restored.
+You don't see as many of the International Victor engines like this one, most are the Famous or the Titan type engines.
+Restoration by Heller Davis.

 These two engines were manufactured by the Maytag Co.
 Newton, Iowa.
 The